nmslib/nmslib/README.md

 Leo(nid) Boytsov is a maintainer.

+Bileg and Leo gratefully acknowledge support by the [iAd Center](http://www.iad-center.com/) and by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa).

 **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.

 NMSLIB is generic yet fast!